philipcaffeine/csuk8sday/gitops/Git-beginner.md

 ## Create files, repo, staged, and commit the files to your repo

+If you want to connect local repo to Github, folow the following.

+1. Go to github.
+2. Log in to your account.
+3. Click the new repository button in the top-right.
+You’ll have an option there to initialize the repository with a README file, just ignore it.
+4. Click the “Create repository” button.

-In your command line, or terminal in VS Code, do the following:
+Then, go back to your command line, or terminal in VS Code, do the following:

 ```hcl
 mkdir testgitrepo